ThibautBENEFICE/VLG/README.md

-# VLG rattrapages S8 2022 - Thibaut BENEFICE
+# VLG S8 2022 - Thibaut BENEFICE

 This project is an implementation of the Bounding Eccentricities algorithm in c/c++.